-They don't come too much more relaxing and off the beaten track than the small one-bungalow resort beaches on the north-west coast of Ko Chang.
+They don't come too much more relaxing and off the beaten track than the small beaches with only one budget resort on the north-west coast of Ko Chang.

 KO CHANG(Andaman) aka Little Ko Chang is a smallish attractive island up near the Burmese border, accessible from Ranong.
 It has several quiet beaches and a surprising number of bungalow places, and would appeal to old hands wanting to an find an island like Tao, Chang (eastern Gulf) etc were like in the “old days”.
 Ragers and people looking for mid-range and higher accomm will be disappointed, however.